-Changes in fertility and mortality in the region, irrespective of their intensity and duration, have resulted in profound demographic changes, most notably a reduction in population growth and a gradual upward shift in age structures (ECLAC, 2004).
+Irrespective of their scale and the length of time they have taken, changes in fertility and mortality in the region have resulted in profound demographic changes, most notably a reduction in population growth and a gradual upward shift in age structures (ECLAC, 2004).

-Although falling mortality rates are a factor in population ageing, they have a different effect depending on a country's stage of transition.
+Falling mortality rates are a factor in population ageing, but their impact varies depending on a country's stage of transition.
 A decline in mortality, particularly in young age groups, is what initiates the demographic transition process and results in longer life expectancy for the region's population.

 Over the past 50 years, regional mortality has dropped by 10 percentage points to give a gross mortality rate of 6.1 deaths for every 1,000 inhabitants between 2000 and 2005.
-Haiti has the highest gross mortality rate (9.8 in 1,000) and French Guyana has the lowest (3.7 in 1,000).
-Declining mortality has raised the life expectancy at birth of the Latin American population to 71.5 years in the period 2000-2005.
-The increase in life expectancy at birth has occurred across the board in the region: the figure is almost 80 years for both sexes in four countries (Martinique, Guadeloupe, Costa Rica and Chile).
-Having said that, there remain differences among countries (see figure I.3).
-In the five year period 1950-1955, the maximum difference in life expectancy at birth was between Uruguay (66.3 years) and Haiti (37.6 years).
-For the period 2000-2005, the maximum difference was between Martinique (79.1 years) and Haiti (59.2 years).
+Haiti has the highest gross mortality rate (9.8 per 1,000) and French Guiana has the lowest (3.7 per 1,000).
+Declining mortality has raised the life expectancy at birth of the Latin American population to 71.5 years in 2000-2005.
+The increase in life expectancy at birth has occurred across the board in the region: the figure is almost 80 years for both sexes in four countries (Chile, Costa Rica, Guadeloupe and Martinique).
+Having said that, there remain differences among countries (see figure II.3).1 In the five-year period 1950-1955, the largest difference in life expectancy at birth was between Uruguay (66.3 years) and Haiti (37.6 years).
+For the period 2000-2005, the greatest difference was between Martinique (79.1 years) and Haiti (59.2 years).